smopen/sigcpp/_posts/2020-04-20-guidelines-for-processing-immutable-text.md

     The program also includes an example of copying string_view data, changing the copy, and then assigning the changed copy back to string_view.

-    **Note:** An alternative to creating a copy of string_view data is to use a mutable string instead of string_view and use the `data` function of string to access the array.
+    **Note:** An alternative to creating a copy of string_view data is to model the text as mutable string and use the `data` function of string to access the array.

 {% include bookmark.html id="6" %}